rszeto/DeepAnimePlotGenerator/README.md

 ### Step 3: Run the Reddit bot

 With our trained model, we can flood the world with new anime ideas using our Reddit bot!
-First, go into the bot folder, copy or rename the example credentials file, and modify the fields as needed:
+First, go into the bot folder, copy or rename the example config file, and modify the fields as needed:

 ```
 cd $DAPG_ROOT
 cd plot_generation
-cp credentials.json.example credentials.json
+cp config.json.example config.json
-# Edit the credentials file
+# Edit the config file
 ```

-To fill in the credentials file, copy the client ID and client secret from Step 0 and paste them into the fields for `client_id` and `client_secret`, respectively.
-Use a nice description for the `user_agent`, and fill in the `username` and `password` for the bot account.
+To fill in the config file, copy the client ID and client secret from Step 0 and paste them into the fields for `client_id` and `client_secret`, respectively.
+Replace the bits in angle brackets as appropriate.

 Then, install the required Python modules in a virtual environment with `pip`.
 If you don't have `virtualenv`, you can skip that line, but modules will be installed globally.
 If you don't have `pip`, use the corresponding installer for your Python distribution (e.g. `conda`, `easy_install`, or your package manager).